openkinome/kinoml/README.md

 3. **Run structure-based experiments**: using KinoML's implemented models, with a special focus on reproducibility.

 The purpose of KinoML is to help users conduct ML kinase experiments, from data collection to model evaluation.
-Tutorials on how to use KinoML as well as Working examples showcasing how to use KinoML to perform experiments end-to-end can be found [here.](https://github.com/raquellrios/kinoml/tree/master/tutorials) Note that despite KinoML's focus being on kinases, it can be applied to any protein system.
+Tutorials on how to use KinoML as well as working examples showcasing how to use KinoML to perform experiments end-to-end can be found [here.](https://github.com/raquellrios/kinoml/tree/master/tutorials) Note that despite KinoML's focus being on kinases, it can be applied to any protein system.
 For more detailed instructions, please refer to the [Documentation](https://openkinome.org/kinoml/index.html).

 ### Notice